Feb 7, 2018

 A good rule of thumb to follow: If you’re all standing around and doing nothing, ask for a clue, no matter how early or late you are in the game.
 Game time spent standing around is time being wasted.

 All Game Guides spend hours and hours training to become experts on the escape rooms.
+These are adventure experts and they are on your side while you play.
 They know the answer to every single clue in the game.
 So when you ask for help mid-game, the clue the Game Guide tells you is strategically given to help you at that exact moment in the game; maybe this clue for the escape room will help you solve a puzzle to open up a new section of the room, or maybe you need to crack this puzzle in order to find more clues to get out of the escape room.
 In the end, always trust your Game Guide.

 Groups who don’t end up escaping tend to be scattered and chaotic.
 So do yourself a favor and don’t be scattered and chaotic!
 Easier said than done, right?
 Just remember these three things:

 We believe in you.
 You got this.
 But you want to know the ultimate secret to escape rooms?
 You don’t need to escape in order to have fun.
-And The Escape Game rooms are fun either way!
+And the escape rooms at The Escape Game are fun either way!

 If you liked this blog, check out our Clues to Get Out of an Escape Room Straight from the Game Experts!